eltonlazzarin/rpi-dht11-api-docker/README.md

 sudo reboot
 ```

-## How to Connect DHT11 on Raspberry Pi 3/4
+## :information_source: How to Connect DHT11 on Raspberry Pi 3/4

 To use this image on the Raspberry Pi 3/4 assemble your electronic circuit as shown below